-Michael Haenlein is a Professor of Marketing at the business school ESCP Europe and editor-in-chief of the European Management Journal (EMJ).
-Founded in 1819, ESCP Europe is the oldest institution dedicated to business education in the world with campuses in France (Paris), UK (London), Germany (Berlin), Spain (Madrid) and Italy (Turin).
+Michael Haenlein is Professor of Marketing at the business school ESCP Europe and Scientific Co-Director of the ESCP Europe Research Center on Big Data.
+Established in 1819, ESCP Europe is the world's oldest business school and has educated generations of leaders and entrepreneurs with campuses in Germany (Berlin), UK (London), Spain (Madrid), France (Paris), Italy (Turin) and Poland (Warsaw).
 Michael is based on the Paris campus.

 His research interest and expertise deal with the subjects of customer relationship management (CRM), marketing research and social media.
 In particular, he analyzes the relationship between social networks and customer profitability and more broadly the concepts of social CRM, Word-of-Mouth (WoM) and customer social value.
 He also works on the best methods to manage unprofitable customers and divest undesirable client relationships.
-More recently, his research analyzes the relationship between social networks and customer profitability and specifically the concept of consumption assortativity and its implications for customer relationship management (CRM) practices.
-Furthermore, he is an expert in quantitative marketing research, particularly structural equation modeling, and has co-authored several articles in the area of social media.
+Furthermore, Michael is doing research in quantitative marketing research, particularly structural equation modelling and agent-based modelling, and has co-authored several articles in the area of social media.